-Empirical Evidence Supports the Theory of Intelligent Design Recent discoveries in a variety of fields - molecular biology, cell biology, paleontology, comparative anatomy, genetics, and physics - have persuaded many scientists to re-examine the case for intelligent design.
-For example, Lehigh University biochemist Michael Behe has argued that "irreducibly complex" molecular machines and circuits in cells can best be explained by reference to an intelligent cause rather than an undirected process such as natural selection.
-16 Similarly, scientists such as Charles Thaxton, Walter Bradley, Dean Kenyon and Stephen Meyer have argued that the presence of the digital information encoded in DNA is best explained by an intelligent cause.
-17 Meyer has also argued that intelligent design may provide the best explanation of recent fossil discoveries establishing the sudden appearance of new animal forms and new biological information in an event known as the "Cambrian explosion."
-Other scientists may vigorously disagree with the design-theoretic interpretation of such discoveries, but they cannot deny that these arguments for intelligent design are based upon empirical evidence.
+3. Empirical Evidence Supports the Theory of Intelligent Design scientists to re-examine the design hypothesis.
+For example, the testimony of Dr. Michael Behe at this trial has shown how "irreducibly complex" molecular machines and circuits in cells can best be explained by reference to an intelligent cause rather than an undirected process such as natural selection.19 Similarly, scientists such as Charles Thaxton, Walter Bradley, Dean Kenyon and Stephen Meyer have argued that the presence of the digital information encoded in DNA is best explained by an intelligent cause.20 Meyer has also argued that intelligent design may provide the best explanation of recent fossil discoveries establishing the sudden appearance of new animal forms and new biological information in an event known as the "Cambrian explosion."21 Other scientists may vigorously disagree with the design-theoretic interpretation of such discoveries, but they cannot deny that these arguments for intelligent design are based upon empirical evidence.